pmean/build-website/text/18/be-more-effective.md

 ---
-title: "Recommendation: How to be more effective in your professional life"
+title: "How to be more effective in your professional life"
 author: "Steve Simon"
 source: "http://blog.pmean.com/be-more-effective/"
 date: "2018-01-22"